Porsche Boxster years to avoid — most common problems

 However, an even more serious issue is with the malfunction of the engine control unit (ECU) that collects data from various sensors and controls different car systems.
 It also operates the airbag control module, and there was a known defect of the ECU that caused a malfunction of the control module.
 So, it could lead to inoperable airbags that posed safety threats and Porsche initiated a recall in 2019 to fix this.

-Problems with car components
+4. Problems with car components

 Finally, this issue may not be as serious as some other issues we’ve inspected so far, but it’s still worth checking into.
 Namely, the Boxster suffers from various faulty components like malfunctioning seatbelts that may cause them to loosen up while driving.

 On top of that, we’ve found a fair share of driver complaints about a faulty hood latch.
-The latch issue sometimes caused the hood to raise in the middle of a drive, causing visibility and safety issues.
+The latch issue sometimes caused the hood to rise in the middle of a drive, causing visibility and safety issues.
 Thankfully, Porsche issued an official recall in 2014 to fix the faulty hood latch.
 We’ve also seen numerous reports regarding the leaking sunroof.

-Which Porsche Boxster years to avoid?
+Worst Porsche Boxster years to avoid

 First-generation Boxster (1997-1999 and 2002-2003 model years)